AT-Publishing/website/coupon-bitfinex.md

 image_alt:
 - "Ethfinex and Bitfinex coupon referral code 5egV78YtlC"

-date: 2018-01-31 07:07:00 +0100
+date: 2019-09-19 07:07:00 +0100

 ---

-{{ site.ads.ethfinex728 }}

-#### About Ethfinex
+#### About Ethfinex/DeversiFi

+**Ethfinex.com is discontinued since 12 October 2019 and decentralized trading moves on to DeversiFi.
+Users who have balance on EthFinex will be able to access it through Bitfinex after the Ethfinex app goes offline.**

-Ethfinex is a decentralized cryptocurrency exchange that runs on the Ethereum blockchain.
-It is owned and maintained by the same company as the Bitfinex exchange, and your equity and other account information can be shared between those two if you choose so.
+DeversiFi is a decentralized cryptocurrency exchange that runs on that enables trading of tokens and any other cryptocurrency (even BTC) in it's 'wrapped' form.
+The platform is owned and maintained by the same company as the Bitfinex exchange, but it is [non-custodial](/dex-trading/).

-Ethfinex does not have a fee schedule, unlike Bitfinex, but traders can earn Nectar tokens (ERC20) for market-making.
-In other words, Ethfinex distributes a rebate for limit orders in the form of the Nectar token.
-The token can be traded for ETH, other crypto or fiat.

-Users get to vote which new ETH tokens they want to get listed on the exchange.
-The EthFinex community is also building knowledge base, blog about decentralized exchanges and an informative weekly newsletter.
+On DeversiFi, you don't sign up and you trade directly from your [hardware or software cryptocurrency wallet](/altcoin-wallets/).

-The interface of Ethfinex is pretty much the same as the interface of Bitfinex, embedded charts are also provided by TradingView just like on Bitfinex.
+The interface is a little more modern than the interface of Bitfinex now, embedded charts with indicators for technical analysis are also provided by TradingView.

-<a rel="nofollow" href="https://www.ethfinex.com/?refcode=5egV78YtlC" class="button" target="_blank">EthFinex Decentralized Exchange</a> &nbsp; <a rel="nofollow" href="https://tradingview.go2cloud.org/aff_c?offer_id=2&aff_id=3223&file_id=205" class="button" target="_blank">TradingView Charting Platform</a>
+<a rel="nofollow" href="https://www.bitfinex.com/?refcode=5egV78YtlC" class="button" target="_blank">EthFinex Decentralized Exchange</a> &nbsp; <a rel="nofollow" href="https://tradingview.go2cloud.org/aff_c?offer_id=2&aff_id=3223&file_id=205" class="button" target="_blank">TradingView Charting Platform</a>

 #### About Bitfinex